ndlib/hydra_connect_demo/README.md

 - [ ] UI for chosing which work type to create
 - [X] UI for entering a new work
   - [ ] Multi-file upload
+  - [X] With user input pre-loading the form
   - [X] Multiple predicates
 - [ ] UI response upon creation of a new work
   - [ ] Display informational messages